-In English, we will be focusing on the truly engaging ‘Boy in the Striped Pyjamas ’.
-Using this text as a hook, we will write some imaginative formal and informal letters.
+In English, we will be focusing on the truly engaging 'Paddington ’.
+Using this film as a hook, we will write some imaginative formal and informal letters.
 Throughout lessons, we will be learning a range of new skills to improve our writing, such as: punctuating speech, expanded noun phrases, planning writing and using a range subordinate conjunction.

 In connected curriculum this term, we will continue using our building ‘Learning Powers’ to complete our projects.
 Specifically, we will embrace the four R’s of Reciprocity, Resourcefulness, Reflectiveness and Resilience.
-These skills will enable us to work cooperatively to complete our PSHE projects where we will be focussing on diversity and reduce inequalities (Sustainable Development Goals).
-Our Art focus will be on creating detailed portraits of influential people who have fought for for social justice.
-In DT and Geography, we will be research Fairtrade/ Global trade products and using these to create smoothies.
-In RE, we will be researching the work of significant people in the fight for freedom and justice and creating fact files on their achievements.
-In History, we will be using a range of sources to research the formation of the British Empire and using this to create detailed timelines.
+These skills will enable us to work cooperatively to complete our Geography projects where we will be focussing on diversity and reduce inequalities (Sustainable Development Goals).
+Throughout this unit, we will be basing our activities on our class book 'Kick' which will be used to highlight the significance of equality and Fairtrade.

-In Science this term, we will be learning about electricity.
-Specifically, we will be learning to associate the brightness of a lamp or volume of a buzzer with the number of voltages of cells within a circuit.
-Additionally, we will be using symbols to represent a simple circuit in a diagram.
+In Science this term, we will be learning about light.
+Specifically, we will be learning to recognise that light travels in straight lines.
+Using our knowledge of this, we will be exploring shadows, reflections and refractions.
 Using a child-lead approach to lessons, we will be answering our own questions through planning and conducting scientific investigations.